Book cover

 }

-After this refactoring, the comments are no longer necessary, as the method names already reveal their purpose.
+After this refactoring, the comments are no longer necessary, as the method names now clearly convey their purpose.

 In-Depth: Technical debt is a term coined by Ward Cunningham in 1992 to designate technical problems that can hinder the maintenance and evolution of a system.
-Among others, these problems include lack of tests, architectural issues (for example, systems that are a Big Ball of Mud), systems with many code smells, or without any documentation at all.
-Cunningham’s intention was to create a term understood by managers and people without knowledge of software engineering principles and practices.
-Hence, he chose the term debt to reinforce that these issues, if not resolved, will require the payment of interest.
-This interest usually manifests in the form of inflexible and difficult-to-maintain systems, where bug fixes and the implementation of new features increasingly take more time and are more risky.
+These problems include, among others, lack of tests, architectural issues (for example, systems that are a Big Ball of Mud), systems with many code smells, and systems without any documentation at all.
+Cunningham’s intention was to create a term that could be understood by managers and people without knowledge of software engineering principles and practices.
+Hence, he chose the term debt to emphasize that these issues, if not resolved, will require the payment of interest.
+This interest usually manifests as inflexible and difficult-to-maintain systems, where bug fixes and the implementation of new features become increasingly time-consuming and risky.

-To illustrate the concept, suppose that adding a new feature F1 in a program would require three days.
+To illustrate the concept, suppose that adding a new feature F1 to a program would require three days.
 However, if there were no technical debt, F1 could be implemented in just two days.
-This one-day difference constitutes the interest charged by the technical debt present in our program.
-One alternative is to pay off the principal of this debt, that is, completely remove the technical debt.
+This one-day difference represents the interest charged by the technical debt present in our program.
+One option is to pay off the principal of this debt, that is, to completely remove the technical debt.
 But that might take, for instance, four days.
 In other words, if we plan to evolve the program with F1 only, there’s no advantage.
-However, suppose that over the next months we will have to implement more features, such as F2, F3, F4, etc. In this case, eliminating the principal of the technical debt might pay off.
+However, suppose that over the next few months we will need to implement more features, such as F2, F3, F4, etc. In this scenario, eliminating the principal of the technical debt might be worthwhile.

 Bibliography